Discrimination of anisotropy in dark matter velocity distribution with directional detectors: Introduction

 The study is now in progress \cite{Ahlen,Battat} on gaseous time projection chamber (TPC) and solid detector (e.g., the fine-grained nuclear emulsions \cite{Aleksandrov, Naka}, carbon-nanotube and anisotropy crystal scintillator).
 The gaseous TPC technique detects 3D tracks due to WIMPs with track length in the sub-millimeter regime.
 The resolution is dependent on both the readout system of the TPC and diffusion.
 For solid state detectors, the typical track length of WIMPs is less than a submicron.
 As a result, very high-resolution detectors are required to distinguish signals as tracks.
 Fine-grained nuclear emulsions have demonstrated the ability to detect tracks of very short lengths.
 This technique is able to record 3D tracks greater than 50 nm, but the performance depends on the associated microscopy system employed.
 As stated above, the study of directional dark matter detectors is a very active field of research and an investigation into the application of these unique techniques will have a substantial impact on the development of future dark matter astronomy.

 The velocity distribution of dark matter is the primary subject of this work, and in most cases, an isotropic Maxwell-Boltzmann distribution is adopted to describe the velocity distribution \cite{LewinSmith}.
 Some studies have included non-Maxwellian distributions; therefore, these studies deviate from the above simple model.

-Numerical simulations indicate non-Maxwellian distributions due to a dark disk [9-11], tidal streams [12], and debris flows [13, 14], and some of them indicate anisotropic velocity distributions.
+In current hydrodynamical simulations, the velocity distribution should not necessarily be Maxwell-Boltzmann distribution \cite{Bozorgnia:2017brl}.
+For example, some numerical simulations indicate non-Maxwellian distributions due to a dark disk [9-11], tidal streams \cite{stream}, and debris flows \cite{debris,KLS}, and some of them indicate anisotropic velocity distributions.
 Deviation from an isotropic Maxwellian distribution slightly shifts the result of ordinary direct detections \cite{Shan}--\cite{Mao:2013nda}.
 In the directional detection experiments, the difference can be expected to be more obvious than that in the ordinary detections since both recoil energy and the directional information can be used \cite{OHare, Kavanagh, Kavanagh:2016xfi}.
-In this work, the discrimination between the isotropic and anisotropic distribution of dark matter in the directional detection experiments is investigated.
+The discrimination between the isotropic and anisotropic distribution of dark matter in the directional detection experiments is discussed in literatures \cite{Morgan:2004ys,Host:2007fq} for the case of the gasses detector.
+In this work, we revisit it with the chi-squared test approach not only for the gasses detector but also for the solid detector.

 This study is organized as follows: In Section 2, a short review of the velocity distribution and setup of the numerical simulation is given.
 Analysis of the calculation performed is given in Section \ref{sec:detailsoftheanalysis} and Section \ref{sec:rdetermination}.
-Two cases are discussed as defined by the angular/energy resolution of the detector: One is the angular histogram and the other is an energy-angular distribution.
+Two cases are discussed as defined by the angular/energy resolution of the detector: One is an energy-angular distribution and the other is the angular histogram.
 Conclusions of these simulations are presented in Section \ref{sec:conclusion}.